Return to top

 purple food coloring added to wet ingredients, flour combined with wet ingredients

-Step 5: Scoop heaping tablespoons of dough from the bowl and roll into a ball.
-Dip the balls into the Halloween sprinkles, leaving the bottom free of sprinkles.
+Form Cookies: To make dough balls, I scoop heaped tablespoons of the dough and roll them into balls, dipping each one into the Halloween sprinkles, and leaving the bottom free of sprinkles.

 cookie dough balls rolled in sprinkles

-Step 6: Place each rolled cookie on the prepared baking sheet and press the balls down slightly with the bottom of a cup.
-Press candy eyes into the tops of the cookies.
+Decorate Cookies: Finally, I place each rolled cookie on the prepared baking sheet and press the balls down slightly with the bottom of a cup, pressing candy eyeballs into the top of the cookies before placing the cookie sheet in the oven.

 eyes added to purple cookie dough balls on a baking sheet lined with parchment paper